raramer/Compensable/README.md

 * **AsyncCompensation** - an asynchronous compensation.
 * **AsyncCompensation&lt;TResult&gt;** - an asynchronous compensation with a Result.

+Each type defines one or more constructors that accept a compensation action, and a result for TResult types.
+In addition, each compensation also defines either a static *_Noop_* property or method for use when a step's internal logic does not need compensation.

-When used with a compensator, the returned compensation is added to the compensation stack, and in the case of _Get_ / _GetAsync_ steps, the applicable Result is returned.
-When used without a compensator, each compensation type defines a `Compensate` / `CompensateAsync` method that can be called to invoke the defined compensation, and in the case of a (Async)Compensation&lt;TResult&gt; a Result property contains the result.
+When used with a compensator, the returned compensation is added to the compensation stack, and in the case of _Get_ / _GetAsync_ steps, the applicable result is returned.

-When a step's internal logic does not need compensation in certain scenarios, each compensation also defines a static `Noop` method that can be used in place of a call to the constructor.
+When used without a compensator, each compensation type defines a _Compensate_ / _CompensateAsync_ method that can be called to invoke the defined compensation.
+In the case of a (Async)Compensation&lt;TResult&gt; a Result property contains the result, but the compensation type also implements an implicit type conversion.

-_Disclaimer: this example is to demonstrate the use of Compensations and should not be considered a good example of a secure application._
+_Disclaimer: this example is to demonstrate the use of Compensations and should NOT be considered a good example of application security._

    ```csharp
    internal enum AccountStatus { Active, Inactive };